KidkArolis/healthier/README.md

 ## Rules

 Healthier is based on `standard-engine` which in itself is based on `eslint`.
-Healthier combines the following eslint config rules and plugins:
+Healthier combines the following ESLint config rules and plugins:

 - eslint-config-standard
 - eslint-config-standard-jsx